chapel-lang/chapel/util/devel/test/singularity/README.md

 # Commands to run

 ## to construct the image
-singularity build --fakeroot singularity.sif singularity.def
+apptainer build --fakeroot apptainer.sif apptainer.def

 #To create an image for experimenting with where you can install
 # more packages etc, use this:
-#   sudo singularity build --sandbox singularity.sif singularity.def
+#   sudo apptainer build --sandbox apptainer.sif apptainer.def
 #
 #   # to explore as root
-#   sudo singularity shell --writable singularity.sif
+#   sudo apptainer shell --writable apptainer.sif
 #
 #   # to explore not as root
-#   singularity shell --writable singularity.sif
+#   apptainer shell --writable apptainer.sif

 ## to run the runscript
-singularity run singularity.sif
+apptainer run apptainer.sif

 ## to run a shell within the image
-singularity shell singularity.sif
+apptainer shell apptainer.sif

 By default, environment is included in run commands.
-Also the directory stays the same (so e.g. a chapel directory will appear next to singularity.sif if it is created from within the image)
+Also the directory stays the same (so e.g. a chapel directory will appear next to apptainer.sif if it is created from within the image)